n0rbb/n0rbb/README.md

 -->

-- 🌱 I'm a physics graduate studying a MEng. in Electronic Systems
+- 🌱 I'm a physics graduate specialising in embedded development
 - 👀 Interested in electronic design, firmware development & semiconductor/device physics!
 - ✨ I also enjoy hiking, t&f and listening to (or making) music
 - 📫 How to reach me: mdemig02@gmail.com